-Oceana’s marine scientists undertake the second ocean expedition to the North Sea.
-The two-month research project, generously funded by the Dutch Postcode Lottery (biggest charity lottery in the Netherlands) will document seafloor habitats and species in 16 areas of interest.
-The overall goal of the study is to strengthen the network of Marine Protected Areas (MPAs) in the North Sea.
-During the expedition, Oceana will collaborate with the Dutch organisation The North Sea Foundation (Stichting De Noordzee) as its main partner.
+Oceana’s marine scientists undertook the second ocean expedition to the North Sea.
+The two-month research project, generously funded by the Dutch Postcode Lottery (biggest charity lottery in the Netherlands) documented seafloor habitats and species in 16 areas of interest.
+The overall goal of the ongoing study is to strengthen the network of Marine Protected Areas (MPAs) in the North Sea.
+During the expedition, Oceana collaborating with the Dutch organisation The North Sea Foundation (Stichting De Noordzee) as its main partner.

 Even though by comparison with some other seas, the North Sea is regarded as relatively well-studied, there are still places in the region where relatively little is known about the marine life on the seafloor.
 This is why further exploration and documentation of species and habitats are needed, in order to be able to identify and protect the ecologically important areas, especially those where threatened species or sensitive habitats occur.

-This expedition, Oceana’s 27th in Europe, marks the second time that we will survey the waters of the North Sea.
-Over the coming eight weeks we will explore the ocean floor in the waters of Denmark, Germany, Norway, the Netherlands and the United Kingdom, on board the vessel Neptune.
-The expedition will build on Oceana’s initial surveys of the region in 2016; this year, we will revisit some of the previously studied areas for further analysis, as well as exploring new places in need of marine protection.
+The expedition, Oceana’s 27th in Europe, and second in the waters of the North Sea, explored the ocean floor in the waters of Denmark, Germany, Norway, the Netherlands and the United Kingdom, on board the vessel Neptune.
+The expedition built upon Oceana’s initial surveys of the region in 2016; revisiting some of the previously studied areas for further analysis, as well as exploring new places in need of marine protection.

-Survey areas were selected in consultation with government agencies/local authorities, scientists and NGOs in each of the countries that will be studied.
-Data gathered by Oceana will be shared with these and other institutions and experts, in order to support broader efforts to preserve the North Sea.
+Survey areas were selected in consultation with government agencies/local authorities, scientists and NGOs in each of the countries studied.
+Data gathered by Oceana is being shared with these and other institutions and experts, in order to support broader efforts to preserve the North Sea.

-When it comes to achieving meaningful policy changes, the expedition comes at a critical moment for the management of the fisheries in the region, as the European legislators opened final negotiations on multi-annual management plan for North Sea demersal stocks, including: cod, haddock and sole.
+When it comes to achieving meaningful policy changes, the expedition came at a critical moment for the management of the fisheries in the region, as it coincided at the the time with European legislators' final negotiations on multi-annual management plan for North Sea demersal stocks, including: cod, haddock and sole.

-Scientists on board the Neptune will gather data from depths of up to 600 metres, with the help of Oceana’s remotely operated vehicle (ROV), or underwater robot, which can capture high-definition photos and videos of sea life.
-Additional information will be collected by professional SCUBA divers, through sediment sampling, and with the use of a multibeam echosounder, allowing for more detailed mapping, identification and documentation of marine communities living in the ocean floor.
+Scientists on board the Neptune gathered data from depths of up to 600 metres, with the help of Oceana’s remotely operated vehicle (ROV), or underwater robot, which captures high-definition photos and videos of sea life.
+Additional information was also collected by professional SCUBA divers, through sediment sampling, and with the use of a multibeam echosounder, a type of sonar that allows for more detailed mapping, identification and documentation of marine communities living in the ocean floor.